teo-tsirpanis/Farkle/src/Farkle/Builder/Lr/ielr-notes.md

     1. Both states make the same dominant contribution to the referenced inadequacy.
     2. One or both states make _no_ contributions to the referenced inadequacy (the conflict is irrelevant from their perspective).

-The dominant contribution is computed by `dominant_contribution`: given a state, an annotation, and a set of lookaheads, it assembles the set of contributions the state would make (always contributions are always included; potential contributions are included only if the conflicted token appears in the relevant kernel item lookahead sets), and then applies Δ to select the dominant one.
+The dominant contribution is computed by `dominant_contribution`: given a state, an annotation, and a set of lookaheads, it assembles the set of contributions the state would make (always contributions are always included; potential contributions are included only if the conflicted token appears in kernel item lookahead sets with a true value in the matrix), and then applies Δ to select the dominant one.

-The key insight is: if two isocores make the same dominant contribution, merging them cannot change the dominant contribution (assuming Δ is _merge-stable_), so the merge is safe — it cannot introduce a mysterious conflict.

-#### Merge stability

-The compatibility test assumes that Δ is _merge-stable_: if two subsets of contributions independently select the same dominant contribution, their union also selects that same dominant contribution.
-Bison's Δ is always merge-stable.
-If a different implementation's Δ is not merge-stable, adjustments to phases 2, 3, and 5 are needed (see section 3.5.3 of the paper for details).
+Because unlike the IELR paper, Farkle's Δ can return answers of "cannot choose" or "choose neither", two "choose neither" answers are considered compatible, while two "cannot choose" answers are _not_ considered compatible.
+We could be more precise if we kept track of all conflicting contributions and directly compared them.

 #### The algorithm (`split_states`)

-The algorithm is a breadth-first iteration over all states:

-1. Initialize: mark all LALR(1) states as having unrecomputed lookaheads.
-2. For each state _s_ (in order, including newly created states), for each transition from _s_ to a successor _s'_:
-    * Compute the filtered lookaheads _K_ to propagate from _s_ to _s'_.
-    * Search the isocore list of _s'_ for a compatible state _i_ (using `is_compatible(i, K)`).
-    * If no compatible isocore exists: create a new state (a copy of _s'_'s LALR(1) isocore), set its lookaheads to _K_, add it to the isocore list, and redirect the transition from _s_ to point to it.
-    * If _s'_ itself hasn't had its lookaheads recomputed yet: set _s'_'s lookaheads to _K_ and mark it as recomputed.
-    * Otherwise: redirect the transition to point to the compatible isocore _i_, and merge _K_ into _i_'s existing lookaheads.
-If _K_ adds any new tokens, recursively propagate the updated lookaheads to _i_'s successors (via `merge_lookaheads`).

-The recursive propagation in `merge_lookaheads` is important: when new lookaheads are merged into a state, they must be pushed forward to all successors whose lookaheads have already been computed, because the new tokens might affect compatibility tests further down the lane.
-The recursion stops when it encounters a successor whose lookaheads haven't been recomputed yet (those will be handled later by the main loop).

-#### Suboptimum state merging

-Phase 3 is a greedy algorithm — it merges with the first compatible isocore it finds.
-This is locally optimal but not necessarily globally optimal.
-Three sources of suboptimality exist:

-* **Phase 3 orphans**: When a state is redirected to a different isocore, the old isocore might retain lookaheads that no longer have a source.
-These orphaned lookaheads can cause unnecessary compatibility failures.
-* **Phase 5 orphans**: Conflict resolution in phase 5 can remove transitions, orphaning lookaheads or annotations that phases 2–3 relied on.
-* **Greedy merging**: The first compatible merge found might not lead to the smallest overall table.
-A globally optimal solution would require considering the effects of each merge on all future merges across entire lanes.

-In practice, these issues rarely matter — IELR(1) generates tables nearly as small as LALR(1) for real-world grammars.
-Unreachable states (from orphans) can be cleaned up in phase 6.
+The IELR paper includes pseudocode for phase 3's main algorithm.
+No further elaboration is necessary here.

 ### Phase 4: Compute Reduction Lookaheads